Sudanese refugees in Egypt: Housing

+Egypt does not follow a policy of encampment, and refugees generally live among the local population.
 The large influx of Sudanese refugees in Egypt beginning in the late 1990s led to an increase in rent prices and a higher cost of living for refugees as well as social tensions between the natives and Sudanese not experienced during the past influxes in the 1980s.
 The increased rent prices burdened the Sudanese refugees particularly because they must pay for more expensive furnished flats, unlike natives who had the right to own property.

 Many refugees unable to afford the rent prices in Cairo live in the dismal conditions of Cairo's destitute neighborhoods or in impoverished areas on the outskirts of the city.
 Refugee families also tend to share apartments to defray the cost of rent but the overcrowding and frequent visits of family members, which is common in Sudanese culture, has sometimes led to tension between Sudanese tenants and their Egyptian landlords.
 Moreover, single women and mothers tend to face discrimination when seeking housing since many Egyptian landlords prefer renting to two-parent households due to social stigma.

+Housing costs in urban Egypt, particularly in Cairo, had already risen sharply before the war began in April 2023, with average rents increasing by around 30% over the previous year.
+Since then, rents have continued to climb, disproportionately affecting Sudanese refugees, with reports of sharp increases in areas near UNHCR offices and concerns about exploitative pricing amid widespread economic hardship.

+Egypt has one refugee camp, the Al-Salloum refugee camp, situated in the desert area between the Libyan border and Egypt’s Al Salloum border post.
+In 2012, camp residents were unable to legally enter Egypt and were reluctant to return to Libya because of fears of racial discrimination.